saucelabs/sauce-docs/docs/mobile-apps/features/fast-booted-simulators.md

 ## Accessing Fast Booted iOS Simulator for Automated Testing with Appium

-To use the fast-booted simulators, specify the following device configuration capabilities:
+To use the fast-booted Simulators, specify the following device configuration capabilities:

 For iPhone: